Tpande123/Sonar-Rock-vs-Mine-Prediction/README.md

 # Introduction: -

 Creating different classification models to predict whether our submarine has detected a rock or a mine in its vicinity and finding the accuracy for each of these models to see how the different models compare to one another.
-This is a Supervised Machine Learning Problem
+This is a Supervised Machine Learning Problem.

 ## Prerequirements for the code file: -